-What Techniques Do Hackers Use To Steal Information?
+What Techniques Do Hackers Use to Steal Information?

 glasses on laptop